 The 1H NMR spectrum of PPM in CD3OD at room temperature showed the well-dispersed aromatic signals (Ha-g) in the range of  = 7.82-7.27 ppm (Figure 1a,c).
 When D2O instead of CD3OD was used as an NMR solvent, serious broadenings and collapses of all NMR peaks were observed, further indicating aggregate formation of this agent in water (Figure S5).
 The peak resolutions were significantly improved when the sample temperature was increased from room temperature to 50 °C, probably due to the increased rotational speed of the aggregates (Figure S5).
 Despite this improvement in peak resolution, the aromatic peaks collapsed into two broad peaks centred at 6.81 and 6.97 ppm, respectively, at a high temperature of 60 °C. However, it was evident that these aromatic signals significantly shifted upfield when the NMR solvent was changed from CD3OD to D2O (Figure 1a,b).
 This contrasted with a relatively a small downfield shift of the -anomeric proton peak (∆ = +0.14 ppm) or no noticeable change in the chemical shifts of the other aliphatic peaks.
 The large upfield shifts of the aromatic signals observed here can be categorized into two proton groups with ∆ = -0.46 ~ -0.74 (Ha, Hb, Hf, and Hg,) and -0.74 ~ -0.85 ppm (Hc, Hd, and He), respectively (Table S1).
 This is likely due to efficient aromatic shielding, indicating the presence of strong intermolecular aromatic-aromatic interactions.[18]
 DDM micelles showed minor peak shifts for alkyl chain protons under the same conditions (Figure S6), indicating that the large peak shifts observed for the aromatic protons of PPM are likely caused neither by a change in solvent polarity nor by an environmental change from a hydrophilic (solvent) to hydrophobic medium (micelle interior).
 When the NMR spectrum of this agent was measured with increasing D2O content (0, 50, 80, 100%), a main upfield shift of the aromatic peaks occurred with water concentration variation from 50% to 80% (Figure S7), suggesting that there is a critical water concentration in this solvent system necessary for aromatic-aromatic interactions between PPM molecules.
 Based on these self-assembly behaviours, PPM would form small micelles with the strong aromatic-aromatic interactions of the penta-phenylene units in the interior, along with the hydrophobic interactions applicable to all hydrophobic groups.
 Of note, the presence of an aromatic ring in the lipophilic region does not necessarily mean the formation of aromatic-aromatic interactions between detergent hydrophobic groups.
-In order to support this statement, we carried out the NMR study with TPA-6 with a phenyl ring in the lipophilic region.[19]
-Little aromatic-aromatic interactions between the aromatic rings was observed for this aromatic ring-bearing amphiphile (Figure S8).
-Other amphiphiles such as SMA copolymers and PPC-b-M have a phenyl ring as a hydrophobic group, there is no evidence for formation of such strong aromatic interactions.
+In order to support this statement, we carried out an NMR study with TPA-6 which contains a phenyl ring in the lipophilic region.[19]
+Few aromatic-aromatic interactions between the aromatic rings were observed for this aromatic ring-bearing amphiphile (Figure S8).
+Other amphiphiles such as SMA copolymers and PPC-b-M have a phenyl ring as a hydrophobic group and for these molecules there is no evidence for formation of such strong aromatic interactions.
 This suggests that the presence of a rigid and/or highly conjugated aromatic ring with a large surface area is essential for strong aromatic-aromatic interactions in the micellar environment.

 Figure 1. (a) 1H NMR spectrum (400 MHz, room temperature, 1.0 mM) of a solution of PPM in CD3OD. (b) 1H NMR spectrum (400 MHz, 1.0 mM) of a solution of PPM in D2O at 60 °C. Tetramethylsilane (TMS) was used as an internal standard. (c) Chemical structure of PPM showing proton assignment in the aromatic region. (d) Emission spectra change of aqueous solutions of PPM (10 mM) and PPM combined with one equivalent pyranine dye (Py; 10 mM) at an excitation wavelength of 300 nm.